4paradigm/OpenMLDB/docs/en/maintain/diagnose.md

 openmldb_tool --dist_conf=/tmp/cluster_dist.yml --check=conf --log_dir=./
 ```

-**Note1**: You need to run diagnostic tool on the OpenMLDB node if installed with standalone mode.
+**Note**: If you want to diagnostie standalone mode OpenMLDB, you need to run diagnostic tool on the OpenMLDB node.
-**Note2**: You can specific `is_local: true` in yaml conf if you run diagnostic tool in one of OpenMLDB nodes.